 History of Women’s History Month

-The large majority of ancient cultures were patriarchal, and they practiced customs that held women in low esteem and limited their freedom.
-Through the centuries, many courageous women have stepped forward to fight inequality and to champion causes for the benefit of society.
-Their work to break down barriers has allowed future generations of women to pass through without resistance.
-Women’s History Month honours these women.
+The large majority of ancient cultures were patriarchal and they often practiced customs that tended to hold women in low esteem and limited their freedom.
+Through the centuries, many courageous women have stepped forward to fight inequality and to champion these causes for the benefit of society and the women of the future.
+Their work to break down barriers and walls has allowed future generations of women to pass through with less resistance.
+Women’s History Month honors these women.

 Some suggestions for individual celebrations of Women’s History Month include:

 Learn About Women’s History Through Books

 Women’s History Month is a great time to learn about different women of the past who have fought hard for the changes that modern people now enjoy.
 Read a biography about a female pioneer.
 Perhaps choose Amelia Earhart, one of the first ladies of aviation, paving the way for women in the flight industry, or about women’s movement origins and suffragettes like Elizabeth Cady Stanton and Susan B. Anthony.